 Best Management Practice (BMP) means a practice, or combination of practices, that is determined to be an effective and practicable means of preventing or reducing the amount of pollution generated by nonpoint sources to a level compatible with water quality goals.
-BMPs should be selected based on the goals of the Chesapeake Bay Watershed Implementation Plan.
+BMPs should be selected based on the goals of a Watershed Implementation Plan or Pollution Control Strategy.